-In our standard approach to pools of public-sector assets, we calculate the collateral score using a multifactor model that is created through a Monte Carlo simulation.
-Our analysis takes into account, among other factors, the impact of concentration on borrower, regional and country levels, as well as the credit quality of the individual borrowers and guarantors.
+We calculate the collateral score for the commercial mortgages using a multifactor model that is created through a Monte Carlo simulation.
+Our analysis takes into account, among other factors, the impact of concentration on borrower, regional and country levels, as well as the credit quality of the individual borrowers.

-For this programme, the collateral score of the current pool is 7.7%, which is slightly better than the average collateral score of 8.7% in other German public sector covered bonds.
-(For details, see "Sector Update - Q1 2025: Looser mortgage rules up collateral risk; keyindicators point to low risks for covered bonds").

-The following factors support the credit quality of the pool:
+For this programme, the collateral score of the current pool is 22.8%, significantly more than the average collateral score of 11.0% in other German mortgage covered bonds.
+(For details, see "Sector Update - Q1 2025: Looser mortgage rules up collateral risk; key indicators point to low risks for covered bonds").
+The main drivers of this result are (1) the fact that the pool consists of commercial mortgage loans which we generally consider to be more risky than residential mortgage loans and (2) the cover pool concentrations towards single borrowers, countries, regions and property types.
+In an adverse scenario these concentrations increase the probability of significant losses.